dotkernel/api-documentation/docs/book/v4/introduction/file-structure.md

 It is a good practice to standardize the file structure of projects.

-When using DotKernel API the following structure is installed by default:
+When using Dotkernel API the following structure is installed by default:

 ![Dotkernel API File Structure!](https://docs.dotkernel.org/img/api/file-structure-dk-api.png)